kartverket/github-workflows/README.md

 jobs:
   build:
-    # Example of how to build an image and supply appropriate inputs to run-security-scans reusable workflow
+    # Example of how to build an image and supply appropriate inputs to pharos workflow
     # Note outputs derived in the setOutput step and 'tags' set in the meta step
     name: Build Docker Image
     runs-on: ubuntu-latest